How to soothe eczema in children with natural products that are safe and non toxic for your favorite little humans!

 Save $10 on your first order.
 If you purchase through my special link, you will receive $10 off your first order!
 This even works on top of Subscribe N Save!
 You’ll see the discount after you create an account and enter your shipping and billing info (but before you place your order).

 Money-Back Guarantee.
-If you’re not completely satisfied with their products, MIG Living will accept any full-sized product for a return or exchange as long as it is at least half full and received within 60 days of initial purchase.
-So there’s no risk to see if it’ll help your child’s eczema.
+If you’re not completely satisfied with their products, MIG Living will accept any full-sized product for a return or exchange as long as it is received within 60 days of initial purchase.

 Final Thoughts on Eczema in Children

-It’s important to continue using these products even if their skin gets better.
+It’s important to continue using these products even if your child’s skin gets better.
 In addition, remember these important details about bathing:

 - Shower or bathe in warm water, not hot water.